jeroenvanmaanen/archetype-go-axon/README.md

 * Support distributable segmented tracking event processors
 * Fix bug with disappearing connections when Go applications talk to AxonServer via Envoy
+* Separate Docker image with build tools from Docker image for running the compiled commands
+* Provide CMD or PowerShell script to run Docker-in-Docker for Windows users

 ## Setup